Greetings!! I’m Heike Krüsemann, a PhD researcher at the University of Reading.

 I’m hoping that eventually this blog could also serve as an online space for collecting and sharing of information between researchers working in this field.
 If you’re working in the area of German-learning attitudes, motivation, and the representation of Germany, the Germans and the German language in the UK, please get in touch!
 You can email me, or follow me on twitter.
 I’d love to read your comments on my blog (below), and connect via social media or otherwise!
 To follow this blog or subscribe via email, just click the button on the right.
 Bis dann also!

 I first came over to the UK from Germany as a Teaching Assistant, and ended up graduating with a BA and MA in English Language and Literature from Reading University.
 After a PGCE from Cambridge in English and German I worked as a German teacher in UK secondary schools, before returning to the University as a Research Assistant and German tutor in 2012.
 I’m involved with the Oxford German Network, an initiative by the University of Oxford, for which I write a newsletter with updates from the world of German learning&teaching (subscribe here!).
 I’m also a freelance writer (hire me for money – please do!), and dabble in writing reviews, fiction, poetry, and in making short films.
-I love reading, writing, all things culture, cycling, silversmithing (click here for my jewellery blog), and green-smoothie and cocktail making and drinking (in separate glasses, mainly).
+I love reading, writing, all things culture, cycling, silversmithing (click here for my jewellery blog), and green-smoothie and cocktail making (in separate glasses, mainly).
 Ok – that’s enough soul-baring for one paragraph!

 Click on the links below for short video screencasts of some of my project talks: